mangesh-mohite/global-layoffs-data-analysis-using-sql/README.md

-# 📊 Layoffs Data Cleaning & Exploratory Data Analysis Using SQL
+# 📊 Global Layoffs Data Analysis Using SQL

 # 📄 Description:
 Cleaned and analyzed a real-world dataset of 2361 companies hit by layoffs (2020–2023).
 Built an SQL pipeline to uncover industry, country, and year-wise trends in global layoffs.